CDCgov/phdi-azure/docs/README.md

 #### Infrastructure as Code

 Every resource required to use the Building Blocks and pipelines implemented in this respostory are defined using Terraform.
-This makes it simple for users to deploy all of the functionality provided in this repository to their own GCP environments.
+This makes it simple for users to deploy all of the functionality provided in this repository to their own Azure environments.
 The Terraform code can be found in the `terraform` directory.

 #### Continuous Integration and Continuous Deployment

 In order to ensure high code quality and reliability we have implemented a Continuous Integation (CI) pipeline consisting of a suite of tests all new contributions must pass before they are merged into `main`.
-We have also built a Continuous Deployment (CD) pipeline that automatically deploys the code in the repositiory to linked GCP environments when changes are made.
+We have also built a Continuous Deployment (CD) pipeline that automatically deploys the code in the repositiory to linked Azure environments when changes are made.
 The combined CI/CD pipeline is implemented with GitHub Actions in the `.github` directory.

 ### Target Users